hex-five/multizone-linux/README.md

 > To terminate screen sessions type: crtl-a k.

-MultiZone and HEX-Five are registered trademarks of Hex Five Security, Inc.
+_MultiZone and HEX-Five are registered trademarks of Hex Five Security, Inc._

-MultiZone technology is protected by patents US 16450826 and PCT US1938774.
+_MultiZone technology is protected by patents US 11,151,262 and PCT/US2019/038774_